Hovering at Home: How Well-Intentioned Parents May Threaten Executive Function Development

 2. Build their environment using sensory strategies.

 When you are standing in the room supervising them, this is distracting for your child.
 Yes, this even counts for the youngest students (Kindergarten, 1st, and 2nd grade).
 A better way to keep your child focused and listening is to provide opportunities for sensory input.
-This can mean using a textured foot pad, looping a large rubber band around their chair legs, sitting on a core strengthening pillow, or buying a weighted blanket.
+This can mean using a textured foot pad, looping a large rubber band around their chair legs, sitting on a core strengthening pillow, or buying a gravity blanket.
 I prefer sensory inputs that do not require the use of hands so that typing or writing can continue uninterrupted.
 At the same time, many kids find that doodling helps them to focus and they can even listen better when doodling.
 When I do online sessions with kids, I explain to them that I want them to be as comfortable as possible and if they need to walk around as we’re talking it’s fine.

 3. Prioritize fresh air and physical activity.